 Children should have their name on all personal clothing and other items.
-Since games, toys, books and other play equipment are provided, children are not permitted to bring personal toys and items listed in the handbook under the heading Student Responsibilities & Behavior - Inappropriate Materials, to Daycare.
+Since games, toys, books and other play equipment are provided, children are not permitted to bring personal toys or items listed in the handbook under the heading Student Responsibilities & Behavior - Inappropriate Materials, to Extended Day Program.
+Please note the Extended Day Program is not responsible for lost or broken personal clothing and other items.
+The Extended Day Program cannot enforce trades, for example, when students trade Pokémon cards or toys, as students should not be bringing such items to Extended Day Program.